 💌 Love Philly?
 Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

-Few things hit the spot better than a cool cup of water ice.
+On a hot day, few things hit the spot better than a cool cup of water ice.
 It’s sweet, but not overly sugary.
 Frozen, but easily slurped.
-And the best part — you’re hard pressed to find it anywhere but Philadelphia.
+And you’re hard pressed to find it anywhere but Philadelphia.

-Sure, other cities have knock-off alternatives.
-There’s Italian ice (harder, usually, requiring scraping with a wooden spoon); frozen lemonade (only one flavor = boring); and slushies (softer and prone to causing brain freeze).
-Along with being the only place to use the idiosyncratic name (ice made from…water?)
-Philly seems to have a lock on the particular consistency and flavor balance that makes real wooder ice so great.
+Sure, other places have alternatives.
+There’s Italian ice, which is usually harder and sometimes requiring scraping with a wooden spoon.
+Frozen lemonade — but only one flavor = boring.
+And slushies, which are softer and prone to causing brain freeze.
+Along with the idiosyncratic name (ice made from…water?)
+Philly seems to have a lock on the particular consistency and flavor balance that makes real wooder ice so good.

-Here’s a rundown of places to get your water ice fix around Philadelphia.
+Looking for a place that’s not a corporate chain?
+Here’s a rundown of great spots to get water ice around Philadelphia.

 After getting his start with a popular cart that still frequents his alma mater, Temple alum Siddiq Moore took his frozen treat prowess to Cobbs Creek.
 His colorful corner shop is helping transform the 60th Street corridor, but the product — don’t miss the unique white grape flavor — stands out on its own.
 264 S. 60th St.

-Overbrook in West Philly lays claim to what might be the longest serving water ice shop in the city, with a history dating back to 1925.
+West Philly’s Overbrook neighborhood lays claim to what might be the longest serving water ice shop in the city, with a history that dates back to 1925.
 Steven Caporaletti started working at the shop at age 15, and now runs the joint.
-Flavors are mostly classic, plus specials like blueberry, peach and mango.
+Flavors are mostly classic, with specials like blueberry, peach and mango thrown in the mix.
 200 N. 63th St.